-The Baillie Gifford Prize aims to reward the best of non-fiction and is open to authors of any nationality.
+The Baillie Gifford Prize rewards excellence in non-fiction writing, bringing the best in intelligent reflection on the world to new readers.
 It covers all non-fiction in the areas of current affairs, history, politics, science, sport, travel, biography, autobiography and the arts.